Key takeaways

 Outsourcing works best when three conditions are all true at once:

-- Your content is reasonably clear.
-Not polished or final, but written down somewhere and accurate.
+- Your content is reasonably clear: not polished or final, but written down somewhere and accurate.
 The more a vendor has to source, organize, and fact-check content, the longer the project takes and the more it costs.

-- The deliverable is defined.
-You know roughly how long the course should be, what learners should be able to do at the end, and where it's going to live.
+- The deliverable is defined: you know roughly how long the course should be, what learners should be able to do at the end, and where it's going to live.
 "A course on our sales process" is not a deliverable.
 "A 30-minute SCORM course covering the seven steps of our sales process, deployed in our LMS, with a short quiz at the end" is.

-- You have bandwidth constraints on your side.
-Either your team doesn't have the specialist skills (instructional design, SCORM packaging, accessibility review) or doesn't have the time.
+- You have bandwidth constraints on your side: either your team doesn't have the specialist skills (instructional design, SCORM packaging, accessibility review) or doesn't have the time.

 What outsourcing usually gets you